przemkalit/aap_configuration/README.md

 ```

 ### Controller Export

-The awx command line can export json that is compatable with this collection.
+The awx command line can export json that is compatible with this collection.
-More details can be found [here](playbooks/controller_configs_export_model/README.md)
+More details can be found [here](examples/configs_export_model/README.md)

 ### See Also: